RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

       # Write a statement that tells Old McDonald which animal he has the most of.
       # This statement should print "72 mice"

-2. (2 points) Old McDonald lost a needle in a haystack.
-Write a while loop that checks for the needle until it is found.
-Use the function "check_for_needle()" to see if you found the needle.
-Then print how many times you had to look for the needle.

-   .. actex:: ps_3_2

-      import random
-      def check_for_needle():
-         if random.randint(0,100) > 99:
-            return True
-         return False

-      # Here is how to use check_for_needle(), just to get you started.
-      if check_for_needle():
-         print "I found it!"
-      else:
-         print "Where is that gosh darn needle?"

 Week 3: ends January 24
 =======================